zakiyousufi/OOP-school-library/README.md

 - Next, run `ruby main.rb` which will run the app in the development mode.

+## How to run tests

+- once you are in the root directory of the project, run the below command to run tests and see the results `rspec .`

 ## Authors

 👤 **Ahmad Zaki Yousufi**